-Action Item Responsible Begin Date Review current Network Nebraska website and make Marketing July 1 recommendations to improve information content and Group friendliness of the website.
+Action Item Responsible Begin Date

+Provide input on redesigning Network Nebraska website.
+This will include surveying Network Nebraska Marketing Group May 1

+Advisory Group members and Education Council Group

+members.

 Group potential members by like-target audience.
+Membership August/September

+Group Education Council

+Meeting

+Establish annual new member goals by target audience.
+Membership

+Group

-Membership August/September Committee Education Council Meeting Establish annual new member goals by target audience.
-Membership Committee Prepare factsheet for each target audience that Marketing includes overview of Network Nebraska, policies, Group and funding, services, pricing, similar current members and (Tom Rolfes) contact.
-Develop electronic campaign marketing materials that Marketing November 1 can be used in PowerPoint presentations and printed Group and on demand for small group and one-to-one recruiting.
-(Tom Rolfes) Establish one-to-one marketing recruiting.
-Marketing After completion Group and of focus group (Tom Rolfes) meetings Evaluate effectiveness of new member campaign Membership annually.
-Committee
+Prepare factsheet for each target audience that Marketing includes overview of Network Nebraska, policies, Group, funding, services, pricing, similar current members and Membership contact.
+Group and (Tom Rolfes) Develop electronic campaign marketing materials that Marketing November 1 can be used in PowerPoint presentations and printed Group and on demand for small group and one-to-one recruiting.
+(Tom Rolfes) Establish one-to-one recruiting of new members.
+Membership After completion Group of focus group (Tom Rolfes) meetings Evaluate effectiveness of new member campaign Membership annually.
+Group

-Note: Input required from CAP and Education Council to complete.
+Note: \ Input required from CAP and Education Council to complete.